Black mamba: Reproduction and lifespan

 The black mamba's breeding season spans from September to February, following the drop in temperature which occurs from April to June.
 Rival males compete by wrestling, attempting to subdue each other by intertwining their bodies and wrestling with their necks.
 Some observers have mistaken this for courtship.
-During mating, the male will slither over the dorsal side of the female while flicking its tongue.
+During mating, the male will slither over the dorsal side of the female while flicking his tongue.
 The female will signal her readiness to mate by lifting her tail and staying still.
-The male will then coil itself around the posterior end of the female and align its tail ventrolaterally with the female's.
+The male will then coil himself around the posterior end of the female and align his tail ventrolaterally with the female's.
 Intromission may last longer than two hours and the pair remain motionless apart from occasional spasms from the male.

 The black mamba is oviparous; the female lays a clutch of 6–17 eggs.
 The eggs are elongated oval in shape, typically 60–80 mm long and 30–36 mm in diameter.
 When hatched, the young range from 40–60 cm in length.
 They may grow quickly, reaching 2 m after their first year.
 Juvenile black mambas are very apprehensive and can be deadly like the adults.
 The black mamba is recorded to live up to 11 years and may live longer.